buildarr/ansible-playbooks/README.md

 ansible-playbook -i "<target host address>," arrstack.yml
 ```

-Ansible will take care of everything from creating the files and folders, to starting the containers and kicking off Buildarr to conigure them.
+Ansible will take care of everything from creating the files and folders, to starting the containers and kicking off Buildarr to configure them.

 ### Usage